w3c/wai-curricula/intro.md

 {% include_cached excol.html type="middle" %}

+@@
-@Guide learners through preliminary checks for web accessibility on simple web pages; for example, to identify page headings and their relative order, use by keyboard and other indicative checks (not full conformance evaluation, which requires technical skills and further accessibility knowledge).
+Guide learners through preliminary checks for web accessibility on simple web pages; for example, to identify page headings and their relative order, use by keyboard and other indicative checks (not full conformance evaluation, which requires technical skills and further accessibility knowledge).
 Ask learners to explore different types of websites and relate their findings to the accessibility principles and guidelines.

 @@